 How to Fix Missing Office Shortcut Icons

 Microsoft Office is an essential part of our professional life.
-All of the important documents, files, presentations, and data are usually planned, written and secured in Microsoft office products such as Word, PPT and Excel.
+All of the important documents, files, presentations, and data are usually planned, written and secured in Microsoft office products such as Word, Powerpoint and Excel.

 Among multiple technical problems regarding Microsoft office, we often run into a common issue which is missing Office icons (aka shortcuts) that can be an annoyance if you don’t know any other ways to start the applications that run under Microsoft Office.